How do I go about making a claim?

 2. The extent of your injuries and how long it will take for you to recover

-If liability is admitted swiftly and your injuries are limited to a relatively minor symptoms within a minimal impact on your daily activities, then your claim could be settled within a matter of a few months.
-Alternatively, if you have suffered more complex injuries and treatment is required it is likely your claim will take longer to conclude as more medical evidence will have to be obtained before we can accurately value your claim and commence settlement negotiations.
+If liability is admitted swiftly and your injuries are limited to a relatively minor soft tissue (whiplash) injury, then your claim could be settled within a matter of a few months.
+However, if you have suffered more complex injuries and treatment is required it is likely your claim will take longer to conclude as more medical evidence will have to be obtained before we can accurately value your claim and commence settlement negotiations.

 How much compensation will I receive?

 It is almost impossible to predict exactly how much compensation you will receive for your claim right from the outset.
-People often think that certain injuries will automatically attract a specific amount of compensation but when you make a claim your pain and suffering, treatment, recovery time and any financial losses are all taken into account.
+People often think that certain injuries will automatically attract a specific amount of compensation but this is not the case.
+When you make a claim your pain and suffering, treatment, recovery time and any financial impact are all taken into account.
 For that reason, we can only provide an accurate valuation of your claim once your medical evidence is finalised, treatment is completed and all your financial losses have been documented and calculated.

 Our Compensation Calculator will however give you a projected value for a wide variety of injuries and can help you to assess whether or not you wish to pursue a claim.
 Unfortunately, no compensation calculator can provide you with an accurate valuation of your compensation award simply because solicitors need to know all the critical aspects of your individual case to be able to accurately assess the compensation due to you.